Welcome to Christ Church

-We hope you can join us Sunday evening, May 20th from 5-6:30P, at Christ Church for some great coffee, finger foods and casual conversation about the life and ministry of the church.
+We hope you can join us Sunday evening, September 9th from 5 - 6:30P at Christ Church for some great coffee, finger foods and casual conversation about the life and ministry of the church.

 Please let us know you are coming by signing up below.
 Childcare is provided.